By Frank Rotering | April 21, 2018

 Briefly stated, the IPCC allows the rich to have their cake and eat it too.
 They can feel environmentally principled because they side with the organization rather than the deniers, and they can continue to consume at high levels based on its BAU-like response.
 From this perspective, then, the IPCC is an instrument of the rich for prolonging their unsustainable lifestyle as the biosphere founders.

 Before proceeding I want to ensure that my criticism of the IPCC is not misconstrued as an undifferentiated attack on all the individuals involved.
 In the public image of the IPCC, which was initially mine as well, the organization is a scientific monolith that objectively analyzes and reports on the GHG crisis.
 However, my experience in reading the IPCC reports and watching its members speak and lecture has told me a more nuanced story.
 Aside from the bureaucrats who form the IPCC Secretariat, the organization comprises three main groups: competent researchers, ideological economists, and weak strategists.

-The research scientists, despite producing some conservative results, do an outstanding job of examining the effects of increasing GHG levels on the global environment.
-They’re not the problem.
+The research scientists, despite producing some conservative results, do a competent job of examining the effects of increasing GHG levels on the global environment.
 The trouble starts with the economists, who are clearly there to ensure that any proposed solution is consistent with capitalist logic and thus BAU interests.
 The trouble continues with the strategists, who are drawn from the other groups.
 These people lack historical perspective, understand little about political reality, and slavishly follow the economists in formulating their responses.
 My criticism of the IPCC, therefore, is aimed primarily at its economists and the strategists who write the Mitigation report for Working Group III.